 Indianapolis engineers build app for church donations

-A group of engineers from Indianapolis has designed a mobile application to make it easier for church-goers to donate money.
-Walle Mafolasire, 37, came up with the idea for the Givelify app after attending a Sunday church service a few years ago, The Indianapolis Star reported.
+A company that's rolled out a mobile application to make it easier to donate money to churches is growing quickly.
+The Indianapolis Star reports that 37-year-old Walle Mafolasire came up with the idea for the Givelify app after attending a Sunday church service a few years ago.

 Comments